kermitt2/grobid/doc/Frequently-asked-questions.md

 For example, with these settings, we processed with `processFulltextDocument` around 10.6 PDF per second (around 915,000 PDF per day, around 20M pages per day) with the node.js client during one week on a 16 CPU machine (16 threads, 32GB RAM, no SDD).
 It ran without any crash during 7 days at this rate.
 We processed 11.3M PDF in a bit less than 7 days with two 16-CPU servers in one of our projects.

+!!! tip
-Note: if your server has 8-10 threads available, you can use the default settings of the docker image, otherwise you will need to modify the configuration file to tune the parameters, as [documented](Configuration.md).
+    If your server has 8-10 threads available, you can use the default settings of the docker image, otherwise you will need to modify the configuration file to tune the parameters, as [documented](Configuration.md).

-2) Using Deep Learning models, for example via the full Docker image (<https://hub.docker.com/r/grobid/grobid/tags>)
+2) Using the full image (with Deep Learning models, docker image: `grobid/grobid:{version}-full`):

 2.1) If the server has a GPU

-In case the server has a GPU, which has its own memory, the Deep Learning inferences are automatically parallelized on this GPU, without impacting the CPU and RAM memmory.
+In case the server has a GPU, which has its own memory, the Deep Learning inferences are automatically parallelized on this GPU, without impacting the CPU and RAM memory.
 The settings given above in 1) can normally be use similarly.

 2.2) If the server has CPU only